956Productions/vortexgallery.moe/apply.md

   <b>Apply Today!</b>
 </a>

-New game applications for Frosty Faustings XVIII will close on December 1, 2025.
+New game applications for Frosty Faustings XVIII will close on November 3rd, 2025.